lyuze4634-art/Merix/README.md

-# Merix
-A simple commercial website built with PHP + MySQL
 # Merix Demo

 A PHP/MySQL demo website for a trading-company style business site with a small admin system for material data and BOM management.